-In addition to continuing the CEMP project and establishing updated timelines for completion and promulgation, work continues on other projects and EM has helped identify gaps in capabilities and processes.
+Work continues on other projects and EM has helped identify gaps in capabilities and processes.
 The FY23/24 budget year provides opportunities to address those gaps and re-track programs.
-Such projects and programs include the completion of technology systems in the ECC Planning Room, division offices, and other critical areas of the Emergency Coordination Center, which were sorely missed during 2020, re-tracking vehicle replacement rotation, a continued deep dive into the continuity of operations plans (COOP) for all the various departments and divisions of Salt Lake County government, a threat and hazard identification and risk assessment (THIRA), an update of the Multi-Hazard, Multi-Community Hazard Mitigation Plan, and the beginning of a process to create a Salt Lake County Recovery Plan.
+Such projects and programs include the completion of technology systems in the ECC Planning Room, division offices, and other critical areas of the Emergency Coordination Center, which were sorely missed during 2020, re-tracking vehicle replacement rotation, a continued deep dive into the continuity of operations plans (COOP) for all the various departments and divisions of Salt Lake County government, a threat and hazard identification and risk assessment (THIRA), an update of the Multi-Hazard, Multi-Community Hazard Mitigation Plan, and the beginning of a process to create a Salt Lake County Recovery Framework.
+Many of these programs, such as the completion of the ECC technology system and the Recovery Plan, were postponed due to potential financial needs during the 2023 Spring Runoff season.
 Through close cooperation with Salt Lake County leadership in the Mayor's Office and responsible budgeting and spending, the Emergency Management division has built a committed fund balance separate from the rest of UFA due to its unique funding stream.
-A portion of this fund balance can now be used to re-track and launch various programs and gap solutions.
-The anticipated use of this fund balance is outlined in this year's EM division budget and reflects the hard work and dedication of the EM staff as well as the outstanding partnership and guidance provided by Salt Lake County leadership.
+A portion of this fund balance can now be used to re-track and launch various programs and gap solutions now that the 2023 Spring Runoff season has passed, with the cooperation and approval of Salt Lake County.
+The anticipated use of this fund balance is excluded from this year's EM division budget.